combiz/nf-core-scflow/docs/usage.md

 For your first analysis, we recommend default parameters; however, parameters containing sample sheet specific variables should be updated before starting.
 These include: -

 * `qc_factor_vars` -- this parameter will explicitly set the variable type of named sample sheet variables to factors, to override the assumption by R that table columns which contain only numbers are numeric or integers.
-In the sample sheet example above, the *capdate*, *prepdate*, and *seqdate* should all be explicitly overridden with `qc_factor_vars = 'capdate,prepdate,seqdate'`.
+In the sample sheet example above, the *capdate*, *prepdate*, and *seqdate* should all be explicitly overridden with `qc_factor_vars='capdate,prepdate,seqdate'`.
-* `integ_categorical_covariates` -- add sample sheet variables which may be sources of sample-to-sample variance here in order to examine integration performance, e.g. `integ_categorical_covariates = 'manifest,diagnosis,sex,group,seqdate'`.
+* `integ_categorical_covariates` -- add sample sheet variables which may be sources of sample-to-sample variance here in order to examine integration performance, e.g. `integ_categorical_covariates='manifest,diagnosis,sex,group,seqdate'`.
-* `merge_facet_vars`-- optionally add categorical sample sheet variables which may be sources of batch effects here for assessment in the post-merge QC report, e.g. `merge_facet_vars = 'seqdate,capdate'`.
+* `merge_facet_vars`-- optionally add categorical sample sheet variables which may be sources of batch effects here for assessment in the post-merge QC report, e.g. `merge_facet_vars='seqdate,capdate'`.
-* `cta_facet_vars`  -- optionally add categorical sample sheet variables here to evaluate cell-type metrics across classes in the cell-type metrics report, e.g. `cta_facet_vars = 'manifest,diagnosis,sex'`.
+* `cta_facet_vars`  -- optionally add categorical sample sheet variables here to evaluate cell-type metrics across classes in the cell-type metrics report, e.g. `cta_facet_vars='manifest,diagnosis,sex'`.
-* For differential gene expression (`dge_` prefix parameters) and Dirichlet differential cell-type composition (`dirich_` prefix parameters), set the `dependent_var` as the sample sheet variable of interest (e.g. diagnosis), and specify the reference class (`ref_class) ` of the variable (e.g. control) if the variable is categorical.
-Typically the `dge_confounding_vars` would include both cellular and sample level co-variates (e.g. `dge_confounding_vars = 'cngeneson,pc_mito,seqdate'`).
+* For differential gene expression (`dge_` prefix parameters) and Dirichlet differential cell-type composition (`dirich_` prefix parameters), set the `dependent_var` as the sample sheet variable of interest (e.g. diagnosis), and specify the reference class (`ref_class`) of the variable (e.g. control) if the variable is categorical.
+Typically the `dge_confounding_vars` would include both cellular and sample level co-variates (e.g. `dge_confounding_vars='cngeneson,pc_mito,seqdate'`).

 For more details of experimental parameters, see the [parameters documentation](https://nf-co.re/scflow/parameters) or the [scFlow Manual](https://combiz.github.io/scflow-manual/).